 - Continue heating on low until the mixture covers the back of a spoon.

 - Remove from heat and pour through a strainer over a bowl.
 Discard anything that is retained in the strainer.

 - Immediately place the bowl in an ice water bath and stir until cooled.
 Chill in refrigerator until very cold.
 I leave it in the fridge overnight.
 Place whatever storage container you plan to use in the freezer now so it is chilled when you put the churned ice cream in it.

-- Freeze according to your ice cream maker's manufacturer instructions.
+- Churn and freeze according to your ice cream maker's manufacturer instructions.

 Approximate nutrition information is provided as a convenience and courtesy only.
 You are encouraged to do your own calculations if precise data is required.